stacklane/docs/🗄/Article/endpoints/mustache.md

 ## Script Dependencies

 Certain scripts, external or otherwise, may have further CSP dependencies.
-For readability these may be specified on the `<script>` element itself:
+For readability these may be specified on the `<script>` element itself.

 ```html
 <script